tonysm/blog/source/_posts/2015-01-02-laravel-5-command-oriented-approach.markdown

 ```

 ## Conclusion
 This command bus looks pretty cool.
-Fun fact: you can have multiple event listeners which some of them executes synchronously and others execute asynchronously.
+Fun fact: you can have multiple event listeners/handlers where some of them executes synchronously and others execute asynchronously.
 I loved it, to make it work before we had to have an event listener that add a job to the queue and then handle the event on the job handler.
 Now it's pretty damn simple.

 ## Useful resources